MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## Submission To Store

-Both the Windows Phone and Windows Store apps are submitted to the actual stores.
+The Windows Phone APp has been published to the store as a beta.
+The Windows Store app could not yet get through certification.

 To access portals use http://dev.windows.com/ (markermetro@live.com account, yell if you need access)

-Windows Phone App: http://www.windowsphone.com/s?appid=3d4131e7-bc32-4688-a486-e3ee6d2310cb Windows Store App: [link]
+Windows Phone App: http://www.windowsphone.com/s?appid=3d4131e7-bc32-4688-a486-e3ee6d2310cb Windows Store App: [TBC, currently not easily possible]

-They are submitted using the markermetro@live.com developer account and allow us to test out features not otherwise possible in development.
-For example, application name localization in the store.
+This allows us to test out features not otherwise possible in development.
+For example, application name localization.

 ## Unity Plugins from NuGet